powerpool-finance/powerpool-docs-old/specifications/ppVesting.md

 - the contract doesn't use a proxy pattern, there is no way to upgrade it;
 - there will be multiple instances of this contract with different initialization parameters;
 - the contract is compatible with the following `CompInterface` and provides cached getPriorVotes() information like CVP token does;
-- to provide detailed information about member balance at a specific block, each withdrawal() updates cached value similar to CVP token.
+- to provide detailed information about member balance at a specific block, each withdrawal() updates cached value similar to CVP token;
+- a member has an option to transfer his or her  vested tokens to another address, for example in a case when a private key is compromised.

 ## Methods